ppreshant/ubuntu-wifi-troibleshooting/Ubuntu-wifi-troubleshoot.md

 - Since grub boots first, this is affecting windows too?
 - It could have been a kernel update in ubuntu that triggered this

-### Intel's Killer 6 AX500 and other killer series could have internal switches that are hard to wake up from
+### Intel's Killer 6 AX500 and other killer series could have internal low power states that are hard to wake up from
 - So they could have problems in windows only situations too, could interact with hibernation, fast-boot etc. and show problems more frequently
 - Keeping system off for 20 hrs time or removing battery for 15 mins etc. are draining the wifi adapter causing it to restart cleanly when computer is powered on again, causing it to work (unless one of the above problems interfere)